Vitamin K2: Description

 Vitamin K_{2}, the main storage form in animals, has several subtypes, which differ in isoprenoid chain length.
 These vitamin K_{2} homologues are called menaquinones, and are characterized by the number of isoprenoid residues in their side chains.
 Menaquinones are abbreviated MK-n, where M stands for menaquinone, the K stands for vitamin K, and the n represents the number of isoprenoid side chain residues.
 For example, menaquinone-4 (abbreviated MK-4) has four isoprene residues in its side chain.
 Menaquinone-4 (also known as menatetrenone from its four isoprene residues) is the most common type of vitamin K_{2} in animal products since MK-4 is normally synthesized from vitamin K_{1} in certain animal tissues (arterial walls, pancreas, and testes) by replacement of the phytyl tail with an unsaturated geranylgeranyl tail containing four isoprene units, thus yielding menaquinone-4 which is water soluble in nature.
 This homolog of vitamin K_{2} may have enzyme functions distinct from those of vitamin K_{1}.

 MK-7 and other long-chain menaquinones are different from MK-4 in that they are not produced by human tissue.
 MK-7 may be converted from phylloquinone (K_{1}) in the colon by Escherichia coli bacteria.
 However, these menaquinones synthesized by bacteria in the gut appear to contribute minimally to overall vitamin K status.
 MK-4 and MK-7 are both found in the United States in dietary supplements for bone health.

 All K vitamins are similar in structure: they share a "quinone" ring, but differ in the length and degree of saturation of the carbon tail and the number of repeating isoprene units in the "side chain".
 The number of repeating units is indicated in the name of the particular menaquinone (e.g., MK-4 means that four isoprene units are repeated in the carbon tail).
 The chain length influences lipid solubility and thus transport to different target tissues.

 Vitamin K structures.
 MK-4 and MK-7 are both subtypes of K_{2}.

 Mechanism of action

 The mechanism of action of vitamin K_{2} is similar to vitamin K_{1}.
 K vitamins were first recognized as a factor required for coagulation, but the functions performed by this vitamin group were revealed to be much more complex.
-K vitamins play an essential role as cofactor for the enzyme γ-glutamyl carboxylase, which is involved in vitamin K-dependent carboxylation of the gla domain in "gla proteins" (i.e., in conversion of peptide-bound glutamic acid (glu) to γ-carboxy glutamic acid (Gla) in these proteins).
+K vitamins play an essential role as cofactor for the enzyme γ-glutamyl carboxylase, which is involved in vitamin K-dependent carboxylation of the gla domain in "gla proteins" (i.e., in conversion of peptide-bound glutamic acid (glu) to γ-carboxyglutamic acid (Gla) in these proteins).